-PG&E has begun submitting a monthly report to the Office of Energy Infrastructure Safety (Energy Safety) beginning with the submission of our Revision Notice Response to RN-PG&E-22-12 on July 11 and monthly thereafter through 2022.
-The first monthly report was included as Attachment 2022-07-11\PGE\22-12\RNR\R2\Atch05.2 For both monthly submittals, PG&E is now including information requested by the CPUC's Safety Enforcement Division (SED) in addition to the information requested by Energy Safety.

-The data requested by Energy Safety can be found in the locations detailed below.
+PG&E expanded this report and submitted to the Office of Energy Infrastructure Safety (Energy Safety) beginning with the submission of our Revision Notice Response to RN-PG&E-22-12 on July 11 and monthly thereafter through 2022.
+The first monthly report was included as Attachment 2022-07-11_PGE_22-12_RNR_R2_Atch05.2 For both monthly submittals, PG&E began including information requested by the CPUC's Safety Enforcement Division (SED) in addition to the information requested by Energy Safety.
+Energy Safety submittals have concluded but we continue to provide the expanded set of data with their locations detailed below.